esrasuel/esrasuel.github.io/_pages/about.md

 Research
 ---------

-My research focuses on development of computational methods for analysing of urban environments and human behavior in cities.
-It is motivated by questions in urban mobility, land-use, housing, and health.
+My research focuses on development of computational methods for analysing built environments and human behavior in cities.
+It is motivated by questions in urban mobility, land-use, housing, social and health inequalities.
 The goals are:

 * making quantitative measurements at high spatio-temporal resolution using emerging sources of digital data,
 * estimating the influence of spatial factors on individual behaviour and outcomes, and